 No. Name/Address of Submitter Summary of Submission Planning Comment Submission Recommendation 1 Environmental Protection Authority Locked Bag 33 Cloister's Square PERTH WA 6850 (Government agency) Scheme amendment not required to be formally assessed and not necessary to provide any advice or recommendations.
-Nil.
 The submission be noted.
 2 Western Power 363 Wellington Street PERTH WA 6000 (Government agency) Advise electricity transmission lines are adjacent to the site and will provide detailed comments.
-There is no change to the existing electricity infrastructure network resulting from the proposed scheme amendment.
-The subject land is a freehold lot and any access to the network will be directly between the landowner and Western Power to resolve.
 The submission be noted.